 Otherwise, below I’ve provided some narrative descriptions of my work.
 You can also learn about my interests and the other organizations I’ve been associated with here.

 Consulting, Project Management, and Business Analysis

-Consulting with Public Defender Offices
+Technical Assistance to Public Defender Offices

 In my work deploying a state-wide case-management system around the state of Ohio, I had the opportunity to consult with over a dozen county public-defender offices on how to better help indigent Ohioans.

 - I audited existing case-management systems and their data to prepare for data migration.

 - I analyzed intake processes and suggested changes to make them smoother and more efficient.

 - I worked with leadership at these offices to analyze case data and prepare presentations to funders about budget increases and upgraded technology.

 - I consulted with supervisors and department heads on best practices for supervision and case management.